mlcommons/training/README.md

 Follow instructions on the Readme of each benchmark.
 Generally, a benchmark can be run with the following steps:

 1. Setup docker & dependencies.
 There is a shared script (install_cuda_docker.sh) to do this.
 Some benchmarks will have additional setup, mentioned in their READMEs.
-2. Download the dataset using `./download_dataset.sh`.
+2. Download the dataset from [mlcommons-storage](https://training.mlcommons-storage.org/index.html).
 This should be run outside of docker, on your host machine.
 This should be run from the directory it is in (it may make assumptions about CWD).
 3. Optionally, run `verify_dataset.sh` to ensure the was successfully downloaded.
 4. Build and run the docker image, the command to do this is included with each Benchmark.